MatthewSzurkowski/Fibonacci-Retracements/README.md

 ---

 ## Setup :wrench:
-Pandas & matplotlib.pyplot must be installed to use this software
+Pandas and matplotlib.pyplot must be installed to use this software

 ---